Adam J. Frank

 - Science and technology studies

 I am currently at work on two main projects:

-- Radio Free Stein is a large-scale critical sound project (supported by a multi-year SSHRC Insight Grant) that renders ten plays by Gertrude Stein into musical and dramatic form.
-Its main objectives are to advance the study and understanding of Stein’s dramatic work and to locate and explore her poetics in relation to twentieth- and twenty-first century North American experimental music.
+- I am completing work on a book manuscript based on a large-scale research-creation project titled Radio Free Stein (supported by a SSHRC Insight Grant 2013-19).
+In collaboration with several composers, this critical sound project renders nine plays by Gertrude Stein as radio theater.
 Performances associated with this project have taken place in Vancouver (at the Western Front and The Cultch), in New York City (at Symphony Space), and in Paris (at the Hôtel de Lauzun).
-I am currently preparing a book manuscript based on this project.

 - Co-authored with Elizabeth A. Wilson, A Silvan Tomkins Handbook.
 University of Minnesota Press, 2020.